 7. Feed yourself healthy fats.

 If can be tempting to avoid fats if you're trying to maintain your weight, but adding fats like avocado, coconut products, sunflower oil, palm kernel oil, safflower oil, extra-virgin olive oil, sesame oil, and the omega-3 oils that you can get from fish will help you feel more full and satisfied—while also boosting your metabolism and energy.
-Adding avocado to a meal, for instance, was found to significantly improve satiety for a three- to five-hour period.
+Adding avocado12 to a meal, for instance, was found to significantly improve satiety for a three- to five-hour period.
 A good general rule is to not skimp on fats; just make sure you're eating the healthiest ones possible.

 8. Enjoy a little fruit.

 Fruits like watermelon, oranges, blueberries, apples, and rhubarb are high in fiber and are loaded with vitamins, minerals, antioxidants, and often water, making them a good choice when you're looking to enhance satiety.
-Whole fruit is better than fruit juices, as the latter are primarily sugar and cause a higher insulin spike and less satiety.
+Whole fruit13 is better than fruit juices, as the latter are primarily sugar and cause a higher insulin spike and less satiety.